Gaming has been a big and major focus for many mobile users, and if you are a gaming freak, you might be interested in today’s global launch.

 The dual-lens camera on the back is made of a single 16-megapixel, f/2.0 camera with a secondary depth-sensing 2-megapixel sensor.
 It borrows AI imaging skills from the Honor stable, which reduces camera shake, improves low-light performance and adds a handful of AI-boosted photo modes depending on your shoot.

-The phone comes in different variants; you’ll have a choice of Midnight Black, Navy Blue, Ultra Violet, or special black/red (à la Asus ROG) and red Player Edition.
-Originally thought to be exclusive to China, Honor has subverted the expectations and has released the Play to Europe and the rest of Asia which is available for purchase right now from several retail partners, such Honor’s store and Amazon starting at €329.
+The phone comes in different variants; you can choose Midnight Black, Navy Blue, Ultra Violet, or special black/red (à la Asus ROG) and red Player Edition.
+Originally thought to be exclusive to China, Honor has subverted the expectations and released the Play to Europe and the rest of Asia, which is available for purchase from several retail partners, such Honor’s store and Amazon starting at €329.